hcoco1/phase2app/README.md

     npm install bootstrap --save

 ```
-4.- Once all of the dependencies have been installed, you can start the development server using the following command:
+4. Once all of the dependencies have been installed, you can start the development server using the following command:
 ```
     npm start

 ```
 The development server will start on port 3000.
-You can access your React app at http://localhost:3000.
+You can access the app at http://localhost:3000.

 Here is a complete list of the commands you need to run:

-Clone repository
+Clone repository:
 ```
 git clone git@github.com:hcoco1/phase2app.git
 ```